mschuchard/rapid-vaults/README.md

 options[:pw] = File.read('/path/to/password.txt')
 decrypted_contents = RapidVaults::API.main(options)
 ```

+### Ansible

+forthcoming

+### Puppet

+Puppet bindings are presented as a 2x2 matrix of custom functions for encryption/decryption and SSL/GPG.
+The custom functions require a non-obsolete version of Puppet.
+Documentation pertaining to their usage is done via Puppet Strings within the functions.
+It is highly recommended to wrap the output of the decryption functions within a `Sensitive` data type so that decrypted secrets are not shown in logs.

+### Hiera

+forthcoming

+### Chef

+Chef can access Rapid Vaults directly through the native Ruby API.
+Therefore, the Chef bindings are presented as example methods for doing so.

 ## Contributing
 Code should pass all spec tests.
 New features should involve new spec tests.
 Adherence to Rubocop and Reek is expected where not overly onerous or where the check is of dubious cost/benefit.